 Q: How would you describe your style?

-A: My style is a mix of both documentary and traditional.
-Around 90% of the day is purely documentary with the other 10% being the family formals and Bride & Groom portraits.
-I love to use creative lighting and create something different for each client, and I don’t say cheese unless you want me to!
+A: Terms like documentary and traditional get thrown around but I'd say I'm a Photojournalist with around 90% of the day is purely candid with the other 10% being the family formals and Bride & Groom portraits.
+I love to use creative lighting and create something different for each client.

 Q: How many weddings do you shoot per year?

 A: I shoot around 25 weddings per year.

 Q: What’s the most important thing you need from your client?

 A: I need my client’s to want to get great photos.
 Whether it’s brainstorming an amazing photo location together or having to convince Mum that you’re going to leave your reception for 15 minutes for spectacular sunset photos.
 I need my clients to be dedicated to helping me make an amazing image.
 I rely on people’s genuine emotions, if your emotions show that you’d rather be elsewhere then perhaps a documentary style photographer isn’t ideal for you.

 Q: Is there a key piece of advice you wish you could give to any bride or groom out there?

 A: Location matters when it comes to your photos.
 Large locations with plenty of natural light are a photographer’s dream!
 Many of the images that you fall in love with on my website and on other wedding blogs are taken in natural light conditions, but I’m more than comfortable with artificial lighting (flash).
 Planning your wedding day with light in mind would be ideal for every couple but I know that its not always possible.